 WORTHINGTON, James Edward.
 Private.
 Anglo-Argentinian Railway staff.

 WRAY, Edgar.
 1673.
 Private KEH.
 Discharged 17/06/1919.
 Edgar was born in Queensland, Australia and was noted in 'Under Friendly Flags' by Lieutenant Colonel Neil C. Smith AM as an Australian who had served with KEH.
-Awarded British War and Victory Medals which were sold on eBay in Jan 2013.
+Awarded British War and Victory Medals which were sold on an electronic auction site in Jan 2013.

 WRIGHT, Ellison.
 W. 616.
 Private.
 'A' Squadron.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant on 17/12/1916 with 2nd/1st Suffolk Yeomanry.
 Entitled to 1914/15 Star trio.